Your right to travel depends on the type of permesso di soggiorno you hold and on your destination. You can use this article to find out:

 It depends on the visa, if you need one.

-As a general rule, the time you can spend outside Italy depends on the permit you hold.
+As a general rule, the time you can spend outside Italy depends on the duration of your permit.
 Here are some general indications:

 - If your permit is valid for less than 2 years: You can stay out of Italy for a maximum of 6 consecutive months.
 Note: remember that if you hold a permesso per richiesta asilo, cure mediche or calamità, you’re not allowed to travel abroad.